 Then I paid the bills.
 Jared got a new job two months ago, and he’s only being paid monthly now, so it’s been a little bit of an adjustment to paying bills just once per month.

 Now it’s 10:20am, so I’m putting off clearing out my office to paint and put the new flooring in there.
 There is SO MUCH STUFF in that room.
 I’ve known I was going to redo it for two years now, so I haven’t made any attempt to organize it in longer than that even.
 It is so, so bad.
 Like horrifying.
-I closed the business in January, so going through the business stuff has been kind of sad.
+I closed the business in January, so going through the business stuff has been kind of sad, and for business learning the the difference between payday, pay cycle, and pay period is important.
 I don’t know what to do with all these leftover charms… Someone in Rixeyville wants all the jewelry findings, so I’m going to sell most of that to them.
 The truth is I just don’t want to look at all the papers: taxes, medical bills, receipts, official stuff, old stuff from my old work.
 Plus the craft stuff!
 Ah!

 I also need to plant the irises I pulled this summer.
 They are going in the shed and around the septic pump thing, but it’s cold in the mornings when I want ito work, and I am not super motivated to work outside.
 The garden has burned me out.